 Clober is the Primary Confucius Hub for East Dunbartonshire Council.
 We promote the learning of Chinese language and culture as part of the Scottish Government's commitment to equip young people with the skills and competencies needed for our increasingly globalised world.
-We have used funds from the Confucius classroom budget to reflect our status in the school grounds; a pagoda is in place and we have provided some picnic benches around it so that the space can be used as an outdoor classroom.
 Every year we host a Hanban volunteer.
-This year we are participating in an exciting project with schools in Scotland and China called "The Climate Ready Classroom" in connection with COP26.

-Our school community has been involved in the life of the school through Eco.
+Our school community has been involved in the life of the school through Eco Schools.
 Parents and volunteers have assisted with the development of the Clober garden and orchard; our Harvest service centred around the food we grew and harvested ourselves.
 There is a gardening group to maintain the school grounds, consisting of parents and pupils.
 Clober was represented in Milngavie when we designed and installed our community herb garden in Milngavie Precinct.
 In October 2019, we received an award graded "outstanding" from Keep Scotland Beautiful for the community work we undertake.